pmangione/FantasyFootballWeatherApplication/README.md

 <b><h1>DATABASE DESIGN</h1></b>

-I used the ASP.NET MVC Code First for the construction of the SQL Server Database. <a href="https://github.com/pmangione/FantasyFootballWeatherApplication/blob/master/DBDiagram.PNG">VIEW DATABASE DIAGRAM HERE</a>
+I used ASP.NET MVC Code First for the construction of the SQL Server Database. <a href="https://github.com/pmangione/FantasyFootballWeatherApplication/blob/master/DBDiagram.PNG">VIEW DATABASE DIAGRAM HERE</a>

 The Game model contains details about each specific game such as date, temperature, and windspeed.